idiap/bob/src/python/ip/doc/ExampleUsage01.rst

    height_right_eye = 130
    width_right_eye  = 140

-   # we now crop and normalise by using the object (my_face_normer) we created above
+   # we now crop and normalize by using the object (my_face_normer) we created above
    # not that it is smart to use the same object for many images, if all images
-   # should be normalised and have the same final size.
+   # should be normalized and have the same final size.

    my_face_normer.__call__(image, dst, height_left_eye, width_left_eye, height_right_eye, width_right_eye)